 A view from the top

 From the water’s edge to the highest point on the peninsula, our next stop is Arthurs Seat.
-Get ready for an adrenaline rush as we hop onto our bikes and head off-road to take on the mountain, trail by trail.
-The course is mostly downhill (we start at the top and finish at the bottom) so don’t worry if you’re not super fit but you do need to be comfortable on a bike.
+Get ready for an adrenaline rush as we hop onto our bikes and head off-road to take on the mountain, trail by trail, checking out the awesome sea views along the way.
+There are some different route options depending on your level of fitness so don’t worry if you’re not super fit.
+You don’t need any mountain biking experience – we’ll give you a ‘crash’ course – but you do need to be comfortable on a bike.

 Row, row, row your boat